jpbywater/DiSCS/README.md

 ## The Differential Segmentation of Categorical Sequences (DiSCS) algorithm
-DiSCS is a machine-learning algorithm that takes a categorial sequence and splits it into segments so that each of the segments is as different from its immediate neighbors as possible.
+DiSCS is an algorithm that takes a categorial sequence and splits it into segments so that each of the segments is as different from its immediate neighbors as possible.
 In effect, it finds the most distinct segments within a sequence of categories.

 ### Using DiSCS
 The DiSCS functions are written in Python.
 To use them: